Meet Doris Bull Kraus ‘72 (CCS Biology)

 CCS: Why did you choose to come to CCS?

-DBK: loved the idea of the arts and sciences being joined together under the umbrella of creative studies, and I was excited about the idea of working in professors' laboratories and learning in classrooms with a small number of students.
+DBK: I loved the idea of the arts and sciences being joined together under the umbrella of creative studies, and I was excited about the idea of working in professors' laboratories and learning in classrooms with a small number of students.
 I also loved the idea of being on a university campus with access to a broad range of other classes and activities.

 CCS: What was your favorite aspect or professor(s) or experience while at CCS?